WFD is always on the last full weekend of January, beginning at 19:00 UTC on Saturday and running though 18:59 on Sunday.

 Q: How do I change my location on the map?

-A: When you registered your location on the map, you received an email.
-The subject line was WFD Location Added.
-The last line of the email says Click here to edit your entry.
-Using that link, you can change or modify any field from your original registration.
-If you deleted or no longer have that email with the link, you can click here to have another email resent to you.
-It will go to the original email address you used to register your location.
+A: When you registered your location on the map, you received an email from webmaster@winterfieldday.org.
+The subject line was [WFDA] Location Submission.
+The last line of the email says click here to edit your entry.
+You can change or modify any field from your original registration using that link.

 Q: Why isn't FT8 allowed for WFD?